boulme/Impure/README.md

 reasoning on such a function is only possible in partial correctness.

 See further explanations and examples on [ImpureDemo](https://github.com/boulme/ImpureDemo).
+This library is also part of [Chamois CompCert](https://gricad-gitlab.univ-grenoble-alpes.fr/certicompil/Chamois-CompCert).

 ## Credits